weaveworks/weave/reweave/BUILDING.md

 1. Change `IMAGE_VERSION` and `REGISTRY_USER` variables in [reweave/Makefile](Makefile) to their final, publishable versions.
 2. Build and scan as you would for development.
-3. When satisfied, commit and tag your changes. **Do this before the next steps**.
+3. When satisfied, commit and tag your changes. **Do this before the next steps, because git metadata is picked from your repository.**.
 4. Login to your registry account using `docker login`.
 5. Run the following: